andriesbron/Cneurons/readme.md

 - Using Cneurons is by copying an example, currently one, from the example directory.
 Then, run the python script, next, run the C application.
 The Python example exports the perceptron parameters as a result of the training into corresponding files for the C application.
 - Extend the example to your needs.

+First a philosophic note, if you don't want that, scroll down to the example(s).

+# Important to understand

+So you want to start getting into neural networks and artificial intelligence?
+There are two things you should never forget:

+- Mathematics remains applicable which is why:
+- The scientific method is always the preferable method.

+Because modern people have ceased to apply the scientific method, we are now bothered with a generation that thinks that artificial intelligence solves it all.
+They are wrong.
+The point is this, there is artificial intelligence because of the scientific method.
+Therefore, there is no higher intelligence than the intelligence that applies the scientific method, below that intelligence is artificial intelligence.

+No matter how you train artificial intelligence, the laws of math remain applicable.
+So what?
+Well, that is not a problem because, you don't have to do the math

-## Detection of time series
+## Detection of sound

 Example: Strings and organ

-Example demonstrates how to use autocorrelation for detecting a sound, in this case, A note strings or a E note cathedral organ recorded from Garageband, just to demonstrate the work process.
+Example demonstrates how to use autocorrelation for detecting a sound, in this case, A note strings or a E note cathedral organ recorded from Garageband, just to demonstrate the work process and that it apparently can work.

 First correlate the input sequence:
 - ACOR_autoCorrelate_float (...)